The best Audi models coming in 2025 and beyond

 New Audi models coming in 2025

-New Audi RS5
+New Audi RS5 Avant

+The Carwow team took some spy shots of the new RS5 taken during testing and used them to predict what this car will look like.
 The new RS5 Avant seems to have more of a sloped bonnet line than the current RS4, and the massive Audi grille is looking as aggressive as ever.
 The flared wheel arches and large rear wing are all pretty typical of an RS model as well.

 New Audi Q3

 Before the unplanned off-roading session, you can see the front end styling is pretty similar to the Audi Q6 e-tron with some slim LED running lights above the main beams.
-The tail lights are also all-new, with a full-width light bar likely ot be hiding under that wrap.
+The tail lights are also all-new, with a full-width light bar likely to be hiding under that wrap.

-New Audi RS7
+New Audi A7

 New Audi RS6 Avant e-tron